Get exclusive premium content! Sign up for a membership now!

 This is not a fatal issue.
 However, if you are hunting dangerous game, then yes, it can be fatal.

 It is more of a frustration.
-I have watched the qualification for the ARMY snipers, and the one issue many of the shooters have – top of the game shooters – is bolt manipulation.
+I have watched the qualification for the ARMY snipers, and the one issue many of the shooters have – top-of-the-game shooters – is bolt manipulation.

 They will work the bolt too quickly and run the bolt home on an empty chamber.
 They take their time getting the perfect firing solution.